Art Gallery of Ontario: 2004–2008 redevelopment

 Wood was used extensively during the redevelopment, with woodwork needing to be done for the museum's hardwood floor, information kiosk, ticket booth, security booth, and the stairs inside the building, including a spiral staircase in Walker Court.
 The facings of the booths, staircases, and the hardwood floor is made from Douglas fir wood.

-The redeveloped building opened in November 2008, with the transformation increasing the museum's total floor area by 20 per cent for a total of 45,000 m2; as well as increasing the art viewing space by 47 per cent.
+The redeveloped building opened in November 2008, with the transformation increasing the museum's total floor area by 20 percent for a total of 45,000 m2; as well as increasing the art viewing space by 47%.
 An event space called Baillie Court occupies the entirety of the third floor of the south tower block.

 Galleria Italia

 The Galleria Italia is a 200 m glass, steel, and wood projecting canopy at the fronting of Dundas Street, also acting as a viewing hall on the second level of the building.
-The galleria was named in recognition of a $13 million contribution by 26 Italian-Canadian families of Toronto, a funding consortium led by Tony Gagliano, a past President of the museum's Board of Trustees.
+The galleria was named in recognition of a C$13 million contribution by 26 Italian-Canadian families of Toronto, a funding consortium led by Tony Gagliano, a past President of the museum's Board of Trustees.